awsdocs/amazon-ec2-user-guide/doc_source/dedicated-instance.md

 ## Dedicated Instance basics<a name="dedicated-howitworks"></a>

-Dedicated Instances can be launched into an Amazon VPC only\.

-When you launch an instance, the instance's tenancy attribute determines the hardware that it runs on\.
-To launch a Dedicated Instance, you must specify an instance tenancy of `dedicated`\.

-**Note**
-Instances with a tenancy value of `default` run on shared tenancy hardware\.
-Instances with a tenancy value of `host` run on a Dedicated Host\.
-For more information about working with Dedicated Hosts, see [Dedicated Hosts](dedicated-hosts-overview.md)\.

-The tenancy of the VPC into which you launch the instance can also determine the instance's tenancy\.
 A VPC can have a tenancy of either `default` or `dedicated`\.
-If you launch an instance into a VPC that has a tenancy of `default`, the instance runs on shared tenancy hardware by default, unless you specify a different tenancy for the instance\.
-If you launch an instance into a VPC that has a tenancy of `dedicated`, the instance runs as a Dedicated Instance by default, unless you specify a different tenancy for the instance\.

-To launch Dedicated Instances, you can do the following:
+By default, your VPCs have `default` tenancy and instances launched into a `default` tenancy VPC have `default` tenancy\.
+To launch Dedicated Instances, do the following:
-+ Create a VPC with a tenancy of `dedicated` and launch all instances as Dedicated Instances by default\.
++ Create a VPC with a tenancy of `dedicated`, so that all instances in the VPC run as Dedicated Instances\.
 For more information, see [Create a VPC with a dedicated instance tenancy](dedicated-usage-overview.md#creatingdedicatedvpc)\.
-+ Create a VPC with a tenancy of `default` and manually specify a tenancy of `dedicated` for the instances that you want to run as Dedicated Instances\.
++ Create a VPC with a tenancy of `default` and manually specify a tenancy of `dedicated` for the instances to run as Dedicated Instances\.
 For more information, see [Launch Dedicated Instances into a VPC](dedicated-usage-overview.md#dedicatedinstancesintovpc)\.

 ## Supported features<a name="features"></a>